This article was last updated on: October 2018

 On the road, many crops can be seen, and sparsely distributed small villages.
 Other than that it’s pure mountains and tunnels here and there.

 If it were Colombia, you could say they’re fishing for people to conscript.

 But in North Korea, being in the army is desirable.
 More because of survival than because of it being an actual nice experience (remember the “Songbun” system).

 Weirdly enough, many people can be seen walking amidst the motorway, just like that.

 The distance from Pyongyang to Panmunjeom is about 200 kilometres.
 I don’t remember the exact number at this very moment.

 The road has many sectors in which the lack of maintenance is noticeable.

 When going south, road signs always point to Seoul.
 In fact, that stretch is part of the Asian highway number 1 that goes from Tokyo to Istanbul.

 It has a few important details though.
 For one, from Japan to South Korea you need to take a ferry from Fukuoka to Busan.
-There’s been many proposals to build an undersea tunnel between both cities, but none has come to fruition.
+There have been many proposals to build an undersea tunnel between both cities, but none has come to fruition.